-The MSc Mental Health Practice is focused on facilitating academic and practice development in those working within environments where mental health is an influence on outcome.
+The MSc Mental Health Practice is focused on facilitating academic and practice development in those working as therapeutic agents, managers or educators in environments where mental health is an influence on outcome.

 These factors should make the course attractive to employers and increase your employment options when you graduate.

 Study demands are flexible as all materials and tutorials are online.
 To facilitate peer support there are optional on campus and online meetings meaning there are only between four and five mandatory participation times for each module.

 Course contact details